aman1117/shc-backend/readme.md

 # My doubts
 - [x] Not know anything about docker
 - [ ] what is .air.toml? you can ignore it.
+- [ ] what is context in go?
+- [ ] not understood S3 function in file-handlers.
+- [ ] read about R2.
+- [ ] not understood list-files handler